 Yoast a name that has become synonymous with WordPress SEO is not a fan of date archives.
 He would advise having just category or just tag archives, not to dilute your Googlejuice with three versions of your blog archives.
-I don’t always agree with everything Yoast or any SEO expert says, sometimes you have to make the best decision for the actual end users of your website, even if it isn’t the optimal search engine optimization design decision.
+I don’t always agree with everything Yoast or any SEO expert says, sometimes you have to make the best decision for the actual end users of your website, even if it isn’t the optimal search engine optimization decision.
 That said I’m basically moving towards only showing category archives prominently.
 I may eventually ‘no-follow’ links to my tag archives.

 If you’ve ever made a WordPress theme or even just read some documentation you’ll be familiar with “The Loop” and the_excerpt() and the_content().
 For eight years I displayed the_content() on my blog’s main page.
-I finally changed this week because the web has become more visual and people scan online, they don’t read.
+I finally changed this week because the web has become more visually oriented and people scan online, they don’t read.
 Again I’m not sure if this is optimal for SEO purposes, but Yoast’s website appears to use some variation of the_excerpt() as well as a featured image.
 I spent a lot of time adding this to my blog and going back and editing approximately one hundred posts to have custom excerpts and adding featured images to my most recent 16 posts.